 If any of Messrs.
-Bradshaw, Corbett or Stepanek's or Ms. Whalen's employment had been terminated by a Qualifying Termination on December 30, 2022 without connection to a Change in Control of the Company, subject to the Named Executive Officer's execution and non-revocation of claims and continued compliance with the restrictive covenants described below, he or she would have been entitled to (i) either two times (in the case of Mr. Bradshaw) or one times (in the case of all other actively serving Named Executive Officers) Base Salary, payable over either 24 months (in the case of Mr. Bradshaw) or 12 months (in the case of all other Named Executive Officers) post-termination; (ii) pro-rata Target Annual Bonus for Transition Year Ended 2022; (iii) subsidized COBRA coverage for up to 18 months post-termination; and (iv) outplacement services not to exceed \$25,000.
+Bradshaw, Corbett, Stavley or Stepanek's or Ms. Whalen's employment had been terminated by a Qualifying Termination on December 31, 2023 not in connection with a Change in Control of the Company, subject to the Named Executive Officer's execution and non-revocation of claims and continued compliance with the restrictive covenants described below, he or she would have been entitled to (i) either two times (in the case of Mr. Bradshaw) or one times (in the case of all other actively serving Named Executive Officers) Base Salary, payable over either 24 months (in the case of Mr. Bradshaw) or 12 months (in the case of all other Named Executive Officers) post-termination; (ii) pro-rata Target Annual Bonus for 2023; (iii) subsidized COBRA coverage for up to 18 months post-termination; and (iv) outplacement services not to exceed \$25,000.